Sparkling Water Market 2026 Bubbles Toward $100B

 Pull the curtain back for a second.
 The sparkling water supply chain is not as smooth as it looks.
 Demand’s booming, sure.
 But so are the bumps beneath it.

-First things first: raw materials.
+- First things first: raw materials.
 The price of such commodities as glass bottles, aluminum cans and carbonation systems has been on the rise.
 For instance, the worldwide bottles market (which naturally affects water packaging) is estimated at USD 125.7 billion in 2025.
-Glass bottles alone tell a story with about USD 44.9 billion in 2025, growing near 5.7% each year till 2035.
+Glass bottles alone tell a story with about USD 44.9 billion in 2025, growing near 5.7% each year even through 2026 to 2035.

-Now, packaging forms.
-Aluminium cans are taking the spotlight at USD 58.7 billion by 2025, and rising.
+- Now, packaging forms.
+Aluminium cans are taking the spotlight at around USD 58.7 billion in 2025, and rising.
 Lighter loads, fewer cracks, cheaper freight are the factors why it's very tempting to go this path.
 But swapping glass for cans isn’t a simple flip.
 That just means new partners, new routes, maybe even new rules.

 What's Actually Spurring Consumers to Purchase Sparkling Water